yanazuray/waterfalls-of-qaf/index.md

 Alongside my professional work, I research the history and mystical traditions of Islam, as well as the histories of Siberia and its peoples across the past, present, and future.
 I spend most of my time between Toronto, London, and my hometown, Ulan-Ude.

 You can find a random assortment of my musings [here](https://yanazuray.me/Blog).
-I also also publish personal reflections and essays on mysticism at [Waterfalls of Qaf](https://waterfallsofqaf.substack.com/).
+I also publish personal reflections and essays on mysticism at [Waterfalls of Qaf](https://waterfallsofqaf.substack.com/).

 Twitter/X: [@yiihya](https://x.com/yiihya)

 Siberian Aesthetics account: [@mythosiberia](https://x.com/mythosiberia)

-Check out my [Resources](https://yanazuray.me/Resources) page for a compilation of links to materials on all possible topics that interest me.
-It is updated regularly.
+Check out my [Resources](https://yanazuray.me/Resources) page for a curated selection of materials I find interesting.
+It’s updated regularly.
 # Currently working on...

 * A Leaf Sculpture Project with London-based artist [James Harris](https://www.jamesharris.co.uk/)